acornejo/kilobot-labs/README.md

 These labs are part of a workshop funded by NSF to make programming the kilobots accessible to students and scientists from different disciplines.
-They are a great way to get started using the Kilobotics system or to teach the system to others.
-The labs are meant to be done by teams of two people (pair programming) using one laptop, a controller, a small whiteboard, and two kilobots.
-The labs cover the main functionalities of the Kilobot, and end with some fun demos that can be run on larger robot groups.
+They are a great way to get started using the kilobots; the labs are meant to be done by teams of two people (pair programming) using one laptop, a controller, a small whiteboard, and two kilobots.
+The labs cover the main functionalities of the kilobot, and end with some fun demos that can be run on with large robot populations.

 * [Getting Started](#getting-started)
 * [Lab0: Blinky](#lab0-blinky)